black and white bed linen

 2. Perseverance.
 If at first you don’t succeed…

 3. Understand what success means to you.
-For me, a success is first and foremost about producing something I can be proud of.
+For me, a success is first and foremost about producing something I’m proud of.
 Anything else is a lovely bonus.

 4. Don’t be afraid of failure.
-If you try something and it doesn’t work out, there’s always another angle to approach at it from.
-Eventually the right angle will present itself.
+If you try something and it doesn’t work out, there’s always another angle to approach it from.
+Look at it for long and hard enough and eventually the right angle will present itself.

-5. Remember it’s supposed to be fun - take it seriously, but not too seriously.
+5. Remember it’s supposed to be fun - take it seriously, but for goodness sakes have fun!